AdamStuart/libFX/README.md

 animation has a variety of transitions and node animations that come from JideFX<p>

-gui has predefined Borders, Efects, Backgrounds, Cursors and classes to make borderpanes use drawers, visibility animators<p>
+gui has predefined Borders, Effects, Backgrounds, Cursors and classes to make borderpanes use drawers, visibility animators<p>

 utils are generally public static functions to facilitate file io, urls, parsing, hashing, node traversal<p>